 All this product information can be edited or updated from the PIM system’s interface as well.
 Moreover, since all changes in the system will be immediately visible and you can share data in a click too, you can be sure that your employees or partners will be kept informed.

-• Add product information to multiple stores or sales channels
+4. Adapting product data to different marketplaces, stores or channels

 With what could a PIM integration help your brand?
 For example, with improving the consistency of the product catalog but without so much manual work.
 Or easily attaching multiple other apps and integrations to the PIM system.
 But there are far, far more things that PIM can make easier for your business, here are just some of the significant advantages a PIM solution can offer: